-Geneva introduces a minimum wage of $25 an hour, more than $4,000 a month
+Geneva adopts what's believed to be the highest minimum wage in the world, at $25 an hour

 Those job losses are forcing people to seek help.

-Mile-long lines at free food distributions in Geneva made headlines worldwide, and they continue to take place, according to Charlemagne Hernandez, the co-founder of Caravane De Solidarité, an activist group in Geneva that has been organizing these distributions throughout the pandemic.
+Mile-long lines at free food distributions in Geneva made headlines worldwide, and they continue to take place, according to Charlemagne Hernandez, the co-founder of Caravane De Solidarité, an activist group in Geneva that has kickstarted the distributions in the city, mostly through donations.

-Hernandez told CNN his group helped an estimated 6,000 to 9,000 people each week during the pandemic, distributing bags of fresh produce and dry goods sourced mostly through donations.
+Hernandez told CNN the group he now works for, the non-profit Colis du Coeur, helped an estimated 6,000 to 9,000 people each week during the summer, distributing bags of fresh produce and dry goods sourced through donations, the official Geneva food bank, and various charitable groups.
+Colis du Coeur is continuing food distribution through the winter.

 Hernandez said he believes the adoption of the minimum wage initiative in Geneva was "necessary," as unemployment represents an existential threat for so many low income workers in the city.
 "It will boil down to not having enough to eat," he said.

-Geneva is known as the humanitarian capital of the world due to the presence of so many international organizations and UN offices focusing on humanitarian affairs.
+Geneva is known as the humanitarian capital of the world because of the presence of so many international organizations and UN offices focusing on humanitarian affairs.
 Hernandez said solidarity in the city "is much stronger these days than usual," as people respond to calls for donations in great numbers, helping the food distributions to continue.

-To those who are skeptical about poverty being an issue in a wealthy country such as Switzerland, Hernandez invites not to judge.
+To those who are skeptical about poverty being an issue in a wealthy country such as Switzerland, Hernandez invites people not to judge.

 "I come from a slum in Manila originally, so it's true, it's not the same kind of poverty, but if you're hungry, you're hungry.
 That's a benchmark you cannot deny," Hernandez said.

-Note: Correction: This story has been updated to reflect Hernandez's affiliation with Colis du Coeur, and to clarify the role of Colis du Coeur and other charitable organizations involved in food distributions in Geneva.